What is a multi-family home? What to know before you buy one

 Types of multi-family homes

-The term duplex refers to two units or homes that are connected either via a common wall, ceiling or floor.
+- Duplex/triplex: A duplex refers to two units that are connected either via a common wall, ceiling or floor.
 A triplex has three.
-Each home in a duplex or triplex has its own entrance.
-The units may also have separate yards and garages.
+Each home has its own entrance and may also have separate yards and garages.

-Similar to duplexes, townhouses or townhomes are homes that are attached to one another via a common wall.
-Typically they have two or three stories.
-They are more spacious than apartments and generally involve far less maintenance and upkeep than a single-family home.
+- Townhouse/semi-detached house: Similar to duplexes, these are homes that are attached to one another via a common wall.
+Usually they have two or three stories.
+They require less maintenance and upkeep than a single-family home, and they’re more affordable than freestanding homes as well.

 Pros and cons of multi-family homes